SSanjayRamasamy/verilog-practice/1_Basic_Logic_Gates/XNOR_gate/README.md

 ## Description
 The XNOR gate (Exclusive-NOR gate) is a fundamental digital logic gate and is the complement of the XOR gate.
 It outputs 1 when the number of 1s in the inputs is even.

-In this project, the 2 input XNOR gate is implemented in Verilog HDL using gate level modeling.
+In this project, the 2-input XNOR gate is implemented in Verilog HDL using gate level modeling.

 ## Simulation
 ![Waveform](simulation/simulation.png)